Segment Anything in 3D with Radiance Fields: Method

 \subsection{Cross-view Self-prompting}

 Mask inverse rendering enables projecting 2D masks into the 3D space to form the 3D mask of a target object.
-To construct accurate 3D mask, substantial 2D masks from various views need to be projected.
+To construct an accurate 3D mask, substantial 2D masks from various views need to be projected.
 SAM can provide high-quality segmentation results given proper prompts.
 However, manually selecting prompts from every view is time-consuming and impractical.
-We propose a cross-view self-prompting mechanism to produce prompts for different novel views automatically.
+We propose a cross-view self-prompting mechanism to produce prompts for different views automatically.

-Specifically, we first render a novel-view 2D segmentation mask $\mathbf{M}^{(n)}$ from the 3D mask grids $\mathbf{V}$ according to Equation~\eqref{eq:mask_rendering}.
+Specifically, we first render a 2D segmentation mask $\mathbf{M}^{(n)}$ for a new view from the 3D mask according to Equation~\eqref{eq:mask_rendering} (or Equation~\eqref{eq:mask_rasterization} for 3D-GS).
 This mask is usually inaccurate, especially at the preliminary iteration of SA3D.
 Then we obtain some point prompts from the rendered mask with a specific strategy.
 The above process is named cross-view self-prompting.
 While there are multiple possible solutions for this strategy, we present a feasible one that has been demonstrated to be effective.